What are the principles of personal data processing and which are they? Why are they important?

 The principles of data processing regulate the way in which controllers and processors must process personal data.

-It is the duty of data controllers to comply with the principles established by the bill.
+It is the duty of data controllers to comply with the principles established by the new law.
 In this sense, they are not mere voluntary guidelines, but real obligations.
-This idea is reinforced by article 33 of the bill, which provides that the person responsible shall be punished for violating the principles set forth in article 3.
+This idea is reinforced by article 33 of the new law, which provides that the person responsible shall be punished for violating the principles set forth in article 3.

 Lawfulness and faithfulness